2000s

-Usage of computer-generated imagery became more widespread in films produced during the 2000s, especially with the success of 2001's Shrek.
+Usage of computer-generated imagery became more widespread in films produced during the 2000s, especially with the success of 2001's Shrek and 2003's Finding Nemo, the latter becoming the best-selling DVD of all time.
 Anime films gained more exposure outside Japan with the release of Spirited Away.
-December 2009's Avatar became the highest-grossing film.
+2009's Avatar became the highest-grossing film.
 Documentary and mockumentary films, such as March of the Penguins, Super Size Me, Borat and Surf's Up, were popular in the 2000s.
 2004's Fahrenheit 9/11 by Michael Moore was the highest grossing documentary of all time.
 Online films became popular, and conversion to digital cinema started.
-Video game consoles released in this decade included the PlayStation 2, the Xbox, the GameCube, the Wii, the PlayStation 3 and the Xbox 360; while portable video game consoles included Game Boy Advance, Nintendo DS and PlayStation Portable.
+Video game consoles released in this decade included the PlayStation 2, Xbox, GameCube, Wii, PlayStation 3 and Xbox 360; while portable video game consoles included the Game Boy Advance, Nintendo DS and PlayStation Portable.
 Wii Sports was the decade's best-selling console video game, while New Super Mario Bros. was the decade's best-selling portable video game.
-J. K. Rowling was the best-selling author in the decade overall thanks to the Harry Potter book series, although she did not pen the best-selling individual book, being second to The Da Vinci Code.
+J. K. Rowling was the best-selling author thanks to the Harry Potter book series, although she did not pen the best-selling individual book, being second to The Da Vinci Code.
 Eminem was named the music artist of the decade by Billboard.

-During this decade, the world population grew from 6.1 to 6.9 billion people.
-Approximately 1.35 billion people were born, and 550 million people died.

 Name for the decade

+Orthographically, the decade can be written as the "2000s" or the "'00s".
+In the English-speaking world, a name for the decade was not immediately accepted as it had been for other decades such as the 1980s and 1990s ('80s, '90s).

+The aughts (American English) or noughties (British English) arise from the words aught and nought respectively, both meaning zero.
+The noughties became a common name for the decade in the United Kingdom and in New Zealand and Australia.

+Although use of the word aught to refer to zero is not widespread in the United States, the use of aughts to identify the decade became common there.

-Orthographically, the decade can be written as the "2000s" or the 00s".
-In the English-speaking world, a name for the decade wasn't immediately accepted as it had been for other decades ('80s, '90s), but usage eventually settled on "aughts" (US) or "noughties" (UK).
-Other possibilities included "two-thousands", "twenty hundreds", "ohs", "oh ohs", "double ohs", "zeros", and "double zeros".
-The years of the decade can be referred to as '01, '02, etc., pronounced oh-one, oh-two, etc.
+Other spoken-word possibilities included "two-thousands", "twenty hundreds", "ohs", "oh ohs", "double ohs", "zeros", and "double zeros".
+The years of the decade can be referred to as '01, '02, '03, etc., pronounced oh-one, oh-two, oh-three, etc.